NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 hugectr.Model.get_learning_rate_scheduler()
 ```
 `hugectr.Model.get_learning_rate_scheduler` generates and returns the LearningRateScheduler object of the model instance.
-When the `SGD` optimizer is adopted for training, the returned object can obtain the dynamically changing learning rate according to the `warmup_steps`, `decay_start`和`decay_steps` configured in the `hugectr.CreateSolver` method.Please refer to [SGD Optimizer and Learning Rate Scheduling
+When the `SGD` optimizer is adopted for training, the returned object can obtain the dynamically changing learning rate according to the `warmup_steps`, `decay_start` and `decay_steps` configured in the `hugectr.CreateSolver` method.Please refer to [SGD Optimizer and Learning Rate Scheduling
 ](./hugectr_user_guide.md#sgd-optimizer-and-learning-rate-scheduling) if you want to get detailed information about LearningRateScheduler.
 ***